wp-plugins/yet-another-stars-rating/readme.txt

 It is the vote given by who writes the review: readers are able to see this vote in read-only mode.
 Reviewer can vote using the box on the top rigth when writing a new article or post (he or she must have at least the "Author" role).
 Remember to insert this shortcode **[yasr_overall_rating]** to make it appear where you like.
 You can choose to make it appear just in a single post/page or in archive pages too (e.g. default Index, category pages, etc).

 = What is "Visitor Rating"? =
 It is the vote that allows your visitors to vote: just paste this shortcode **[yasr_visitor_votes]** where you want the stars to appear.
-This works only in single posts or pages.
+This may not works if you use a caching plugin.

 = What is "Multi Set"? =
 It is the feature that makes YASR awesome.
 Multisets give the opportunity to score different aspects for each review: for example, if you're reviewing a videogame, you can create the aspects "Graphics", "Gameplay", "Story", etc. and give a vote for each one.
 To create a set, just go in "Settings" -> "Yet Another Stars Rating: Settings" and click on the "Multi Sets" tab.
 To insert it into a post, just paste the shortcode that YASR will create for you.